Dec 21, 2022

-Sysadmins generally work using the Linux terminal.
+Sysadmins generally manage virtual servers using the Linux terminal.
 However, you can get even more out of it by implementing the Linux Screen in your workflow.
 It’s a long-running favorite among developers and is a must for anyone who wants to become an expert.

 It might seem intimidating at first, but the Linux Screen is easy to learn while providing limitless possibilities.
 It’s a very efficient and resourceful utility, making it an irreplaceable tool.